etozheya/my_monopoly/README.md

 * Clone the Repository: Clone this repository to your local machine.
 * Compile: Compile the Java files using any Java compiler.
 * Run: Run the Main class to start the game.
+* Play: Use CLI (Command-line interface) to play the game.

 ## Rules
 * Objective: The objective of Football Monopoly is similar to the original Monopoly – become the last player standing without going bankrupt.